EGirlEnthusiast/Craft-for-the-shaft/README.md

 |8 Gigabytes | 5120 MiB |
 |Don't know | Check in task manager or start from the top and work down until it works |
 #### **Change the java path** : Select *Auto-detect...*
-**Be sure to select all three items circled in red, from the top down**
 # ![example6](https://i.ibb.co/Y3YdtYv/Screenshot-2023-01-10-223847.png)
 #### It does not matter how many options there are, select **17.0.5**